 Section 2.
 In furtherance of the foregoing purposes, this organization shall:

-b.
-Foster the staffing of school systems with the highest qualified individuals available
+B. Foster the staffing of school systems with the highest qualified individuals available by:

-i.
-Supporting laws and procedures designed to promote positive employer-employee relations; and
+a.
+Supporting laws and procedures designed to promote positive employer employee relations; and

 Article III – Membership